 When you find yourself in the unfortunate position of having a dead battery in your car, never have it jumped by another “running” car.
-Due to the fact that not all manufacturers use the same voltages for operating their cars, you could damage your electrical system if the car that is jumping yours is running and it has a larger operating voltage (e.g. GM at 14.5 volts and BMW at 12.6 volts).
+Due to the fact that not all manufacturers use the same voltages for operating their cars, you could damage your electrical system if the car that is jumping yours is running and it has a larger operating voltage (e.g., GM at 14.5 volts and BMW at 12.6 volts).

-When replacing your car or truck’s battery, make sure the replacement has the same cold cranking amps or higher.
-Plus, make sure it is the same group size.
+When replacing your car or truck’s battery, make sure the replacement has the same cold-cranking amps or higher.
+You also want to make sure it is the same group size.

 While these steps are simple and somewhat common sense, not many drivers actually adhere to them.
 You can greatly increase the life of your vehicle and decrease potential problems if you just take the time to add these steps to your regular vehicle maintenance routine.